bentwheel/lgbtq-retirement-meps-analysis/README.md

 As stated earlier, there is no LGBTQ+ indicator in the MEPS survey questionnaires that are administered to respondents.
-Therefore, in this essay, we will make the simplifying assumption that individuals in same-gender marriages are members of the US subpopulation identifying as LGBTQ+.
+Therefore, in this paper, we will make the simplifying assumption that individuals in same-gender marriages are members of the US subpopulation identifying as LGBTQ+.